User Stories/Features

 -

-- E.g., UI implementation, local validation of an input field, static UI navigation, debounce a search input field, etc.
+UI user stories cover the application’s UX and UI.
+It is the client-side implementation to handle workloads on a user’s web browser, e.g., UI implementation, local validation of an input field, static UI navigation, the behavior of a search input field, etc.

 -

-- E.g., server-side validation to check if a room is available, data handling logic, call an external API endpoint to book a flight, etc.
+Web projects usually have a clear line between frontend and backend.
+Backend user stories cover the business logic of the application and are implemented on the server side, e.g., server-side validation to check if a room is available, data handling logic, calling an external API endpoint to book a flight, etc.

 -

-API: covers the API part for projects where the backend and the API are separate layers.
+API user stories cover the API part for projects when the backend and the API are separate layers, e.g., REST or GraphQL request implementation, API authentication, etc.

 Mobile